aws-samples/cloud-queue-for-quantum-devices/README.md

 ```

 5. To deploy the application (include the UI) to the cloud, run `amplify push`, then `amplify publish`.
 6. Now, you will create an Admin user to access the UI and the APIs.
+Replace <username> with your email address.
 Run the following commands:
 ```
 export COGNITO_USER_POOL_ID=$(jq -r '.auth[(.auth | keys)[0]].output.UserPoolId' ./amplify/#current-cloud-backend/amplify-meta.json)